matthiasdiener/matthiasdiener.github.io/research.md

 SPCD (version 1.0) can be downloaded [here](../files/spcd-1.0.tar.gz).

+### CDSM: Inter-process and inter-thread communication detection (PARCO 2015)

+CDSM is an extension of SPCD and supports detecting communication between different processes as well as between threads.
+In this way, the mapping can be performed for applications that use multi-process parallel programming models (such as MPI) and mixed programming models (such as MPI and OpenMP).
+Since processes use different virtual memory address spaces (at least on Linux), detection needs to be performed using the physical address.

 ### kMAF: The kernel Memory Affinity Framework (PACT 2014)

 kMAF extends the basic idea of SPCD to the problem of data mapping in architectures that have a Non-Uniform Memory Access (NUMA) behavior.